aschrecengost/EukCHARMer/README.md

 The things that are *not* handled this way, and that you are responsible for having on the machine that launches the pipeline:
 - **Snakemake** itself and **conda** (see [Setup](#setup) above for install links).
-- **PaPaRa**, for the reasons noted in the callout above - PaPaRa isn't packaged on conda-forge/bioconda, so it has to be available as a `papara` command (locally) or an HPC module (on a cluster) before you run the pipeline.
+- **PaPaRa** must be installed separately or made available by an HPC administrator: see [Setup](#setup)
 - **`reference/reference_database.fasta`, `reference/reference_database.qza`, and `reference/classifier.qza`** - these three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git.
 See the next section for how to generate them yourself; it only needs to be done once.

 If you're on an HPC that uses Environment Modules/Lmod, you'll also typically need to load `conda` itself via a module before the `snakemake`/`conda` commands are available - check with your cluster's documentation. `submit.sh` has commented-out `module load` lines showing what we use on our HPC as a starting point.

 #### Generating the large reference files yourself

 These are built from [PR2](https://pr2-database.org/) via QIIME2's `rescript` plugin, using the exact same `envs/qiime2-amplicon-2026.1.yaml` environment the rest of the pipeline uses (important - see the note on version-matching below).
-Build and activate that environment once, standalone:
+Build and activate that environment once:

 ```
 conda env create -f envs/qiime2-amplicon-2026.1.yaml -n qiime2-amplicon-2026.1